Smallest drop of QGP: Thermodynamic properties in p-Pb collisions: Results

-The resulting entropy density is shown in Fig. \ref{fig:eos1}.
-It exhibits agreement with Lattice QCD results for $N_{\rm ch} \ge 11$ for the kinematic cuts used, which corresponds to the $30\%$ of events with the highest multiplicity.
-These results support the formation of the QGP in collisions of small systems and indicate that it has the same collective properties observed in collisions of large systems.
+Figure 4 shows the entropy density obtained from experimental data using Eq \ref{eq:eosoverT}, and compares it with the results from \textit{ab initio} calculations in QCD.
+The essential point in this comparison is that $T_{\rm eff}$ and $s(T_{\rm eff})$ are related through the equation of state of the fluid by construction, see Eq. \ref{eq:effective}, i.e., assuming the matter created in p-Pb collisions can be described by the standard model of relativistic nuclear collisions.
+The thermodynamics obtained from experimental data are in agreement with the Lattice QCD results, when $N_{\rm ch} \ge 11$ for the kinematic cuts used, corresponding to the $30\%$ of events with the highest multiplicity.
+These results support the formation of the QGP in collisions of small systems and suggest that it has the same collective properties observed in collisions of large systems.

 It is also possible to estimate the number of active degrees of freedom within the system by modeling the QGP as a massless ideal gas with Boltzmann statistics.
 The particle density is then given by $n=\nu T^3/\pi^2$, where $\nu$ is the number of degrees of freedom (color, flavor, spin).
-If the number of produced hadrons is equal to the number of quarks and gluons, taking into account that only two-thirds of the hadrons are charged, the particle density in the effective volume is $n=1.5(dN_{\rm ch}/d\eta)/V_{\rm eff}$.
-For the high-multiplicity collisions in agreement with Lattice QCD results, $T_{\rm eff}>220$ GeV, $dN_{\rm ch}/d\eta> 20$~\cite{ALICE:2015nuz} and $V_{\rm eff}>10.9$~fm$^3$, resulting in $n> 2.7$~fm$^{-3}$ and $\nu > 19$.
+If the number of hadrons produced is equal to the number of quarks and gluons and one considers that only two-thirds of the hadrons are charged, the particle density in the effective volume is $n=1.5(dN_{\rm ch}/d\eta)/V_{\rm eff}$.
+For the collisions with high-multiplicity, in agreement with the lattice QCD results, $T_{\rm eff} > 220$ GeV, $dN_{\rm ch}/d\eta > 20$~\cite{ ALICE:2015nuz} and $V_{\rm eff} > 10.9$~fm$^3$, leading to $n > 2.7$~fm$^{-3}$ and $\nu > 19$.
 This large number shows that the color degrees of freedom are active, or, in other words, that a deconfined state should be produced.